 01 of 10

-This is an early type of kneehole desk, dating from the 1660s, with two or three tiers of drawers on each side, a small central drawer and a drawer in the kneehole space.
-It has eight (sometimes four) turned legs, which are connected with X-stretchers or H-stretchers and typically rest on toupie feet.
-Developed in France, and associated with Louis XIV-style furniture, it was usually quite ornate, and lavishly adorned with Boulle marquetry.
-The name, which literally means "Mazarin's... desk" is a 19th-century term, referring to Cardinal Jules Mazarin, who ruled as Louis' regent from 1642-1661
+This is an early type of kneehole desk, dating from the 1660s, with two or three tiers of drawers on each side, a small central drawer and a drawer in the kneehole space as well.
+It usually has eight (but sometimes four) turned legs, which are connected with X-stretchers or H-stretchers, and typically rest on toupie feet.
+Developed in France, and associated with Louis XIV-style furniture, the Bureau Mazarin was usually quite ornate and lavishly adorned with Boulle marquetry.
+The name, which... literally means "Mazarin's desk" is a 19th-century term, referring to Cardinal Jules Mazarin, who ruled as Louis' regent from 1642-1661

 02 of 10